 Subject to this Act, the Commission shall determine its own procedures.

-[Clause 8 amended by No. 19 of 2010 s.
+[Clause 8 amended: No. 19 of 2010 s.
 51; No. 28 of 2015 s.
 70.]

 Notes

-1 This reprint is a compilation as at 6 January 2017 of the Conservation and Land Management Act 1984 and includes the amendments made by the other written laws referred to in the following table 1a.
-The table also contains information about any reprint.
+This is a compilation of the Conservation and Land Management Act 1984 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table